rfun/tethys/docs/installation/application.rst

 	name: hydroexplorer

 	conda:
-	  # Putting in a skip true param will skip the entire section
+	  # Putting in a skip true param will skip the entire section.
+Ignoring the option will assume it be set to False
 	  skip: false
 	  channels:
-	  	- tacaswell
+	  	- conda-forge
 	  dependencies:
 	    - pyshp=2.0.0
 	    - geojson
 	    - shapely
 	post:
-  	  - ./test.sh
+  	  - test.sh

 **install.yml Options:**